lthms/soap.coffee-lthms/site/posts/RewritingInCoq.md

 According to this definition, a gate can be either open or closed.
 It can also be locked, but if it is, it cannot be open at the same time.
-To express this constrain, we embed the appropriate proposition inside the Record.
+To express this constraint, we embed the appropriate proposition inside the Record.
 By doing so, we *know* for sure that we will never meet an ill-formed `Gate`{.coq} instance.
 The Coq engine will prevent it, because to construct a gate, one will have to prove the `lock_is_close`{.coq} predicate holds.